An Empirical Bayes Analysis of Object Trajectory Representation Models: Related Work

-Trajectory prediction systems must take representations of past object trajectories and the current static environment in a scene as input, and output some representation of a predicted future trajectory over a finite time horizon $T$.

-Past information can be input as a sequence of observations at fixed temporal or spatial resolution.
-One popular approach for items in such an input sequence is rasterization, which renders past object trajectories and the static environment into a stack of images from a “bird's-eye” view \cite{bansal_chauffeurnet_2018, cui_multimodal_2019}.
-Rasterizing the environment is powerful and comprehensive in representing arbitrary information as a multi-channel image.
-However, the memory usage and computational cost need to scale with desired spatial and temporal resolution and the discrete nature of this approach is inadequate in representing continuous physical states.

-Alternatively, the input sequence contains object trajectories as lists of kinematic measurements (position, heading, velocity, etc.).
-The contextual static environment can also be represented in form of lists of static features such as road boundary positions \cite{gao_vectornet_2020} or in form of a single 'bird's-eye' rendering of the scene \cite{phan_covernet_2020}.
-The sequence-wise representation is a more compact form compared to rasterization.
-However, this approach still represents discrete physical states and the memory usage scales with the resolution of this approach.

-In symmetry with the sequential nature of the input, many prediction systems employ sequence representation also for the output, e.g., as a sequence of positions \cite{liang_learning_2020, phan_covernet_2020, nayakanti_wayformer_2022} or control states (acceleration and turn rate) \cite{salzmann_trajectron_2020, varadarajan_multipath++_2022} at fixed time-points over the prediction horizon.
-The computational requirements of these approaches scale with the length and temporal resolution of the prediction horizon.

-Sequence-based approaches are examples of unbiased models that offer great flexibility of expression.
-They can express even random, erratic trajectories.
-The downside of unbiasedness of any estimator is the high variance which in turn generally requires larger amounts of training data and the fact that sequence-based representations amalgamate the observation uncertainty and the underlying system behavior to be modelled.
+Many prediction systems employ sequence-based representation for the output, e.g., as a sequence of positions \cite{liang_learning_2020, phan_covernet_2020, nayakanti_wayformer_2022} or control states (acceleration and turn rate) \cite{salzmann_trajectron_2020, varadarajan_multipath++_2022} at fixed time-points over the prediction horizon.
+Sequence-based approaches appear, at first glance, as very rational trajectory representations, having the same format as observations in datasets.
+Sequence-based approaches are examples of unbiased representations that have no representation error by design.
+They can express even random, erratic trajectories as in Figure \ref{fig:sequence_vs_model}.
+The downside of unbiasedness for any estimator is the high variance which typically requires more training data and the fact that sequence-based representations amalgamate the observation uncertainty and the actual motion of the objects being modelled.
+Additionally, the computational requirements of these approaches scale with the length and temporal resolution of the prediction horizon.